 2.4 Formal consultative role: Thematic Groups have a right to be consulted in a timely manner regarding proposed changes to these internal regulations and other matters that affect Thematic groups collectively.

-2.5 Further rights which are applicable to only a particular Thematic group may be defined in the Charter of the group.
-Among other things, such further rights may be related to a share of membership fees, applying for funding, running projects, certain specific uses of MyData branding, officially representing MyData Global in other groups or institutions, etc.
+2.5 The Thematic group may define further rights in the group’s Charter, applicable to only their group.
+Among other things, such additional rights may be related to a share of membership fees, applying for funding, running projects, certain specific uses of MyData branding, officially representing MyData Global in other groups or institutions, etc.

 3.1 Thematic groups are MyData subcommunities.
 Thematic groups may work with other groups or entities but cannot cede or share decision making about the thematic group in the process.

-3.2 Thematic groups are required to follow these internal regulations in their entirety and all activities of a Thematic group must be aligned with the general purpose of MyData Global.
+3.2 Thematic groups are required to follow these internal regulations in their entirety, and they must align all their activities with the general purpose of MyData Global.

-3.3 Thematic groups are required to follow their individual group Charter.
-In the case of any contradiction between the Charter and these internal regulations, the internal regulations will be followed.
+3.3 Thematic groups are required to follow their group Charter.
+In any contradiction between the Charter and these internal regulations, the internal regulations take precedence.

 3.4 Publication guidelines: In their publications, work products, or other outputs, the Thematic groups follow the publication guidelines in effect.